-Prior to submitting your first application to our Career Training USA program, it is important that you view the Application Guidelines PowerPoint as well as the Online Application Instructions in the IC Resource Center.
+Prior to submitting your first application to our Career Training USA program, it is important that you view the Application Guidelines in the Cooperator Refresher Training PowerPoint as well as the Online Application Instructions in the IC Resource Center.
 These will help clarify how to submit a complete application, ensure all documents meet InterExchange’s specifications, and use the online system with ease.
-Additionally, the Application Checklist for Cooperators will help ensure that you have checked all information and completed all necessary steps in the application process.
+Using these tools will help ensure quick and smooth processing of your applications.

 Please note that upon submitting an application to InterExchange, we create and send an invoice.
 Therefore, the Fee and Refund Schedule goes into effect upon submission.